ytxiuxiu/fit5140-sensors/README.md

 iOS APP with Raspberry PI and Sensors

 ## Run
-1. Install Mosquitto MQTT Broker
+1. Install Mosquitto MQTT Broker on a Raspberry Pi

     https://mosquitto.org/

-2. Copy server folder to a Raspberry Pi
+2. Copy server folder to the Raspberry Pi
 3. Install server dependencies in the server folder

     ```